1. Why do I need approval to alter the exterior of my house and property?

 Townhouse or Condominium Purchase: In addition to providing the buyer with the information listed above, the seller of a townhouse or condominium should provide the buyer with the townhouse/condominium resale packet and the HOA fees.
 The seller will need to contact the townhouse/condominium directly for this information.

 26. What if I have a concern/complaint about a property?

 All covenant violation concerns/complaints must contain the full property address that you are reporting.
-The Covenant Advisor will investigate the concern/complaint and notify the property owner if a violation exists.
+The covenant advisor will investigate the concern/complaint and notify the property owner if a violation exists.
 Most problems are resolved at this stage; however, if no action is taken by the property owner the village may enlist the assistance of the Columbia Association.
-For more information or to file a complaint contact the Covenant Advisor for Violations by email at firstname.lastname@example.org, phone number 410-730-4610, come to The Other Barn or submit a complaint form online at oaklandmills.org.
+For more information or to file a complaint, contact the Covenant Advisor for Violations by email at email@example.com, by phone at 410-730-4610, by submitting an online complaint form at oaklandmills.org, or coming in to The Other Barn.
 Click here to submit an online form.

 27. What types of things are considered to be violations of the village covenants?

-Covenant violations generally fall under the categories of property maintenance and alterations but if you not certain whether something is a violation or not simply contact the Covenant Advisor.
-All complaints will be investigated and all covenant violations will be addressed with the property owner.
-If the concern turns out not to be a covenant issue but is a possible violation of county rules or other jurisdictions, the covenant advisor will file a request with the appropriate agency.
+Covenant violations generally fall under the categories of property maintenance and alterations but if you are not certain if something is a violation, simply contact the covenant advisor.
+All complaints will be investigated, and all covenant violations will be addressed with the property owner.
+If the concern turns out to not be a covenant issue but is a possible violation of county rules or other jurisdictions, the covenant advisor will file a request with the appropriate agency.

 For more information regarding the covenant enforcement process, please click here.